CalviRichi/Phaser-Adventure/README.md

         I believe we have earned the full point for this category.

     Indoor Design (3 points) & Outdoor Design (3 points):
         These categories are technically two separate things, but I have chosen to combine them because of the way that our team tackled this issue.
-Claire created all of the visual elements of the game
+Claire created all of the visual elements of the game (tilemaps and such).
+(Calvin was planning on creating some more indoor tilemaps, but didn't due to lack of time.
+But this was balanced out by him focusing on some of our most challenging code (inventory/trading system)).
+We did not create everything we had initially hoped to.
+We have less houses then planned, a smaller "city," and not really any easter eggs.
+Despite this, I am proud of the visual look of our game, and I believe its fun pixel art aesthetic is perfect for our silly game about stealing.
+        Thus, I would still give us 4/6 points for these categories combined, as our scope got a lot more drawn in as we continued making the game, but I am still proud of what we have completed.